ADC overview

 ADC interface location

-ADC location on the smart single-board computer
+ADC interface location on the smart main control board

 ADC node usage example